 – The planned orchard was too big to maintain – halve the size then plant individual trees out in the paddocks;

 – Divide stock and tree areas, and separate with (very) good fences;

 – Plant our own shelter instead of relying on the neighbour’s trees.

 I like the complexity of learning about all the different aspects of growing different trees, plants and livestock, and the variety and challenges of such an integrated system.
-But I hear you saying it does not make us any money.
-No, it doesn’t, but it saves us a lot which is just as good.
+But I hear you saying it does not make any money.
+No, it doesn’t, but it saves me a lot which is just as good.

 I feast like a king on organic natural food with living expenses so low the bank manager doesn’t believe them.
 Best of all, I love it.
 It’s fun and enjoyable without any pressure, and that’s just what I wanted.